plandes/util/doc/command-line.md

     cl.invoke()
 ```

-See the [command line test cases] for more examples.
+See the command line test case [test_cli_env.py] for more examples.

 <!-- links -->